To enhance local affordability. To foster inclusive communities.

 Plan

-Set the stage for the development and implementation of an effective local housing strategy
+Prepare and implement an effective local housing strategy

 Overview

-Overview of the purpose and benefits of a local housing strategy, including discussion of the role a strategy can play in promoting coordination across agencies and sectors, aligning funding sources and policy initiatives, and building political support to achieve affordable housing goals and related objectives.
-Learn more about what a local housing strategy is and why it is important.
+A local housing strategy can help promote coordination across agencies and sectors, align funding sources and policy initiatives, and build political support to achieve affordable housing goals and related objectives.
+This brief discusses what a local housing strategy is and why it is important.

 Strategy design